badaccents/badaccents.github.io/_posts/2017-07-16-dumpster-diving-preface.md

 ready: true
 ---

-Dumpster Diving is a platform where we explore our love (and very often obsessions) with questions filtering culture through a fashion lens.
+Dumpster Diving is a platform where we explore our love (and very often obsession) for culture by questioning and filtering it  through a fashion lens.
 <!--more-->
 We dive into a search to prove, clarify, or confine common sense and set ideals to build a deeper awareness of the world in which we live.